tibezh/novapay-php/README.md

 ## Examples

-More usage examples can be found in the `examples/` directory (coming soon).
+More usage examples can be found in the `examples/` directory.

 ---